-- Watch for swimmers who may be in distress. - Be mindful of the purpose of warm-ups and be helpful to swimmers and coaches in achieving their warm-up objectives. - Familiarize yourself with the meet warm-up schedule. - Politely enforce the warm-up rules of the meet tempered with a good dose of common sense. - The common rules: - o Feet first, step-in entry into pool during general warm-up period. - o No diving during general warm-up period. - o Only circle swimming is permitted during general warm-up. - o Swimmers are permitted to pass in circle swimming and pace lanes. - o Swimmers are permitted to stop & rest at pool ends. - o Kick fins, hand paddles and stretch cords are not allowed. - o In start-practice lanes, no one on starting block while backstroker is in starting position. - Please refrain from: - o "Coaching" the swimmers. - o Engaging the swimmers in unnecessary conversation. - Contact the Meet Safety Director if you have any difficulty with a swimmer or coach. - Smile and be pleasant, it's catchy!
+- Watch for swimmers who may be in distress. - Be mindful of the purpose of warm-ups and be helpful to swimmers and coaches in achieving their warm-up objectives. - Familiarize yourself with the meet warm-up schedule. - Politely enforce the warm-up rules of the meet tempered with a good dose of common sense. - The common rules: - NO DIVING allowed from the blocks or edge of pool.
+Swimmers shall enter the pool with a 3-POINT FEET FIRST ENTRY.
+A 3-point feet first entry is when you enter the pool with both feet while keeping one hand on the wall/deck. - No diving during general warm-up period. - Only circle swimming is permitted during general warm-up. - Swimmers are permitted to pass in circle swimming and pace lanes. - Swimmers are permitted to stop & rest at pool ends. - Kick fins, hand paddles and stretch cords are not allowed. - In start-practice lanes, no one on starting block while backstroker is in starting position. - Please refrain from: - "Coaching" the swimmers. - Engaging the swimmers in unnecessary conversation. - Contact the Meet Safety Director if you have any difficulty with a swimmer or coach. - Smile and be pleasant, it's catchy!